THERMOFORA · Updated 2025 · 16 min read

 Below is a complete breakdown of vacuum forming disadvantages: geometric, material, economic, and process-related.
-No filler, no vague claims.
-Just the numbers and mechanisms from the shop floor.
+For each one, the mechanism, the numbers, and the context in which it stops being a problem.

 The Pressure Ceiling: Why Vacuum Forming Can Never Match Injection Molding Detail